 Briefings chips system

-The V2 Briefing API uses a sophisticated chip system to create interactive, clickable elements in the briefing text.
+The V2 Briefing API uses a chip system to create interactive, clickable elements in the briefing text.

 There are two types of chips: